Church of the Holy Sacrifice (UP Diliman): Architecture and interior

 The fifteen murals depicting the Stations of the Cross that adorn the circular walls are by Vicente Manansala assisted by Ang Kiukok.
 The fifteenth mural of the "Resurrection of Christ" is on the wall of the sacristy.
 The cross depicting both a suffering and a risen Christ and the marble altar are the handiwork of Napoleon Abueva.
 The floor mural, executed in terazzo and radiating from the altar, is by Arturo Luz.
 This floor mural is also called the "River of Life".
 Fernando Zobel de Ayala had studies to fill the outer wall with calligraphic interpretations.
 However, the project was not executed.
 In 1968, Jose Maceda, another national artist, premiered his concert, Pagsamba at the PHS, and repeated it in 1978 and 1998 at the same venue.

-On January 12, 2005, the church was recognized as a National Historical Landmark and a Cultural Treasure by the National Historical Institute and the National Museum, respectively.
+In January 2005, the church was recognized as a National Historical Landmark and a Cultural Treasure by the National Historical Institute and the National Museum, respectively.
 During the recognition ceremony, National Historical Institute Chairman Ambeth R. Ocampo lauded the church as a "masterpiece of Filipino artistry and ingenuity".
-Currently, a project aims to restore the dome of the historic church.

-On March 26, 2021, the church was repaired and repainted.
-The rehabilitation project started in 2020 through a series of consultations with UP officials in an effort to bring back the 65-year-old cultural treasure’s original state of beauty.
-Developer DMCI Homes facilitated the following repairs in the chapel: repair of masonry cracks; de-clogging of downspouts and drains; installation of new electrical fixtures; and, exterior repainting on the chapel’s iconic dome and roof, as well as of its walls, columns, eaves, under slabs, ceilings, and railings.

-The murals depicting the Stations of the Cross, the marble altar, the floor mural, and the cross at the center of the chapel—all handiworks of national artists—were left untouched during the rehabilitation.
+Repairs of the church were planned on early 2020, but was postponed to begin on July 2020 due to the pandemic.
+The rehabilitation project started through a series of consultations with UP officials in an effort to bring back the 65-year-old building’s original state.
+Developer DMCI Homes facilitated the following repairs in the church: repair of masonry cracks; de-clogging of downspouts and drains; installation of new electrical fixtures; and, exterior repainting on the church's iconic dome and roof, as well as of its walls, columns, eaves, under slabs, ceilings, and railings.
+The murals depicting the Stations of the Cross, the marble altar, the floor mural, and the cross at the center of the church were left untouched.
+On March 26, 2021, repairs and repainting of the church were finished.

 Boundaries

-From the junction of Don Mariano Marcos Ave., and Juan Luna St., East, through Juan Luna St., Southward through the Eastern Limits of East: From the Eastern limits of Pook Dagohoy, Southward thru Katipunan Ave.
-Eastward through Montalban St. Southward through the Eastern limits of UP High School and UP Integrated School.
+From the junction of Don Mariano Marcos Ave., and Juan Luna St., East, through Juan Luna St., Southward through the Eastern Limits of East: From the Eastern limits of Pook Dagohoy, Southward thru Katipunan Ave., Eastward through Montalban St., Southward through the Eastern limits of UP High School and UP Integrated School.

 Landmark

-It has been declared a Philippines National Historical Landmark.
+The church has been declared a Philippines National Historical Landmark.